 Thieves' Highway - Crate Labels

-The drab urban surroundings of the Produce Market were punctuated by splashes of color on the sides of stacked crates.
+The drab urban narrative of the Produce Market was punctuated by splashes of color on the sides of stacked crates.
 These labels today have become collectibles.

 Then ...
 Mike Figlia is standing in front of his business at 364 Washington Street next to a stack of crates of Cape Cod cranberries.